How do I exchange digital currencies?

 ▪ Often a clear interface for a first purchase of cryptocurrencies by card or bank transfer.

-▪ Direct access to pairs like BTC /EUR or ETH/EUR , convenient for switching from euro to crypto and vice versa.
+▪ Direct access to pairs like BTC /EUR or ETH/EUR , convenient for switching from euro to cryptocurrency and vice versa.

 ▪ Generally competitive fees for large volumes, thanks to significant liquidity .